(This is the first of three posts where I will focus on employee engagement. Subscribe to be notified of new posts!)

 - Show Off (please customers) – With low turnover comes improved customer relationships, deeper product experience and a better understanding of how customers use products in their environment.

-- Put Out (produce higher quality products) – Engaged employees do a better job because they have more experience and because they are more financially/emotionally vested in the company’s brand, reputation, and performance.
+- Show Results (produce higher quality products) – Engaged employees do a better job because they have more experience and because they are more financially/emotionally vested in the company’s brand, reputation, and performance.

 None of this should be surprising since the result is analogous to investing in a business.
 In this case we invest in employees in order to reap financial rewards.
 What is surprising is how often short term gains “won” through aggressive cost-cutting (e.g. salaries, benefits, training time, staff) actually undermine the very health and financial strength they are designed to support.